Rack of test tubes in a microbiology lab

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 For well-prepared advanced students, the program may accept prior graduate coursework from other institutions toward the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
 The minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
-Coursework earned more than five years prior to admission to the master’s degree may not be used to satisfy requirements.
+Coursework earned more than ten years prior to admission to the master’s degree may not be used to satisfy requirements.

 Probation